-A step-by-step post-operative guide to your recovery from total knee replacement
+A step-by-step post-operative guide to total knee replacement recovery

-Ok, so now your knee is done and you are in the Recovery Room.
+Your total knee replacement recovery is very important.
+Imagine now your knee is just done and you are in the Recovery Room.
 Most of my knee patients have had a spinal (regional) anesthetic.
 This is simply because over thousands of cases, regional anesthesia has been shown to be safer for you!
 It also decreases venous clotting ( by dilating leg veins ), and decreases the need for narcotics, which have many negative side effects ( morphine can caues confusion, lethargy, itching, constipation, and respiratory depression in some patients!)
-Our pain management protocol is ”multi-modality” which means we use many different non-narcotic medications to control your pain with less side effects.
+Our pain management protocol is “multi-modality” which means we use many different non-narcotic medications to control your pain with less side effects.

 Because we also use a femoral nerve block as an additional pain management technique on all of our total knee surgeries, you will be very comfortable- with essentially NO PAIN – when you first wake up in the Recovery Room.
 The femoral block is an injection of a “novacaine” like drug into the groin pre-op by the anesthesiologist.
 This numbs the femoral nerve, and greatly reduces the pain you feel for up to 26 hours.
 It also has an effect of making the quadriceps muscle weaker until the block wears off, so you have to hold on to your walker to prevent a fall.
 Patients may choose the “spinal” or a “general” anesthetic. ( I think the spinal patients recover faster, as they have less nausea and less fatigue, and they have a more positive attitude right after surgery. ) Attitude is Everything!